cmudig/draco2/docs/facts/schema.md

 ## Field Properties

-Draco can use knowledge about the field type and field statistics.
+Draco can use information about the field type and field statistics.
+This information can be encoded as the following facts.

 `dataType`
 : The type of the data in the column for this field.
 One of `number`, `string`, `boolean`, or `date`.